51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 27. SaaS Companies Spend 50% of Their Revenue on Marketing and Sales

-For SaaS businesses, the bulk of their costs go into sales and marketing.
+For software businesses, the bulk of their costs go into sales and marketing according to McKinsey research.
 They typically use up to half, sometimes even more, of their income on these efforts.
 This trend is primarily due to the nature of their business model, where returns come after hefty initial investments.

-28. Microsoft Is the Largest SaaS Company in the World
+28. Microsoft Is the Largest Software-as-a-Service Company in the World

-In 2021, Microsoft held a commanding position in the SaaS industry, claiming close to 17% of the market.
+In 2021, Microsoft held a commanding position in the cloud software market, claiming close to 17% of the market according to Statista.
 Salesforce and IBM trailed as the subsequent major contenders in this domain.

-In 2020, the collective market value of the 15 front-runners in the SaaS arena touched a staggering $1.4 trillion, with earnings hitting $80 billion.
+In 2020, the collective market value of the 15 front-runners in the cloud software arena touched a staggering $1.4 trillion, with earnings hitting $80 billion according to History Computer.
 This elite group includes giants like Microsoft, Salesforce, SAP, Oracle, Google, and WordStream, among others.

-Data indicates a challenging landscape for budding SaaS companies.
-Research reveals that a whopping 90% of these startups don’t reach their anticipated success markers or produce significant income.
+Data indicates a challenging landscape for budding software-as-a-service companies.
+Research reveals that a whopping 90% of these startups don’t reach their anticipated success markers or produce significant income according to studies from Tech Times and Only SaaS Founders.

 SaaS enterprises vary widely, with clientele ranging from mere hundreds to several hundreds of thousands.
-Yet, on average, a standard SaaS business caters to 36,000 clients.
-This figure jumps to 85,000 when looking at publicly traded SaaS entities primarily serving small to medium-sized businesses.
+Yet, on average, a standard software business caters to 36,000 clients according to SaaStr.
+This figure jumps to 85,000 when looking at publicly traded software companies primarily serving small to medium-sized businesses.

 32. Zoom’s Revenue Skyrocketed Amid the Pandemic in 2019-2020

 During a time when numerous businesses faced dwindling revenues due to COVID-19, Zoom’s earnings soared.
-They witnessed a growth of 148%, jumping from $90 million in the first quarter of 2019 to $225 million in the same period of 2020.
+They witnessed a growth of 148%, jumping from $90 million in the first quarter of 2019 to $225 million in the same period of 2020 according to Statista.

 Furthermore, by their 2022 fiscal year, Zoom had an impressive turnover of $4.1 billion.